Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception: : Learned Execution Framework for Real-Time Perception

 \subsection{Controller Design Decisions}

-Due to severe real-time constraints, we considered individual frames as independent trials while learning our controller (E.g., we compute context from a single frame) to incur minimal overhead (amortized overhead of around 1\%).
+Our controller design decisions (such as employing deep contextual bandits) are motivated by severe real-time constraints.
+For e.g., we considered individual frames as independent trials while learning our controller, i.e. we compute context from a single frame to incur minimal overhead (amortized overhead of around 1\%).
 Considering sequences as controller's input incurred significant overheads and impeded performance.
-While \pname employs deep contextual bandits, other algorithms are applicable.

 \textbf{Combinatorially Increasing Configurations.} Consider decision space $\mathbb{D} = \{ D_{1}, D_{2} ..
 D_{m} \}$, with dimensionality $M = |\mathbb{D}|$, where each decision dimension $D_{i}$ corresponds to a configuration parameter of the algorithm $f$ discretized as $d_{k}$.
 Thus, an action $a$ has $M$ decision dimensions and each discrete \textit{sub-action} has a fixed number of choices.
 For example, if we consider 2 decision dimensions, $\mathbb{D} = \{ D_{scale}, D_{model} \}$, the potential configurations would be $D_{scale} = \{720, 600, 480, 360, 240\}$, $D_{model} = \{yolo, fcos, frcnn\}$.
 Using conventional discrete-action algorithms, $\prod_{d \in \mathbb{D}} |d|$ possible actions need to be considered.
 Efficiently exploring such large action spaces is difficult, rendering naive discrete-action algorithms like~\cite{chen2020cuttlefish, kim2020autoscale} intractable.